frankyeh/DSI-Studio-Website/doc/gui_t3_roi_tracking.md

 1. **Prepare the atlas in NIFTI**: For other formats, please convert them to the NIFTI format as .nii.gz.
 2. **A .txt text file records the labels**: An example of the text can be find [here](https://github.com/frankyeh/DSI-Studio-atlas/blob/main/ICBM152/HCP-MMP.txt).
 Each line has a value-name pair separated by a tab or space.
 The file name should match the atlas (e.g. HCP-MMP.nii.gz and HCP-MMP.txt)
 3. **Locate the target template folder**: A list of template space can be found [here](https://github.com/frankyeh/DSI-Studio-atlas), including ICBM152 (human young adult), neuonate, CIVM_mouse,...etc.
 You will find the same folders in the DSI Studio package.
-In windows, they are in under the \dsi_studio_64\atlas folder.
+In Windows, they are in under the \dsi_studio_64\atlas folder.
 In Mac, those folders are stored in the app package (Right-click on dsi_studio_64.app to open the DSI Studio package /Content/MacOS/atlas).
 4. **Convert atlas to the target template space**: click on [Tools][R1: Linear Registration Toolbox], first select the atlas file (from step 1) and then select the [TEMPLATE NAME].QA.nii.gz in the template folder (identified in Step 3).
-Once the two volume matches, save the atlas using [Files][Save Transformed Image]
+Once the two-volume matches, save the atlas using [Files][Save Transformed Image]
 5. **Copy atlas and its text labels to the template folder**: For the human atlas, please copy the .nii.gz and corresponding .txt files to the template folder (e.g., \atlas\ICBM152 in the dsi studio package).
-For animal atlas, please find the corresponding folder, such as the one for mouse, rat, marmoset, or rhesus.
+For the animal atlas, please find the corresponding folder, such as the one for mouse, rat, marmoset, or rhesus.

 After copying a new atlas to the template space folder, restart DSI Studio to see the new atlas added to the ICBM152 menu.